Data Science Certificate

 Plia Xiong

-1239 Medical Sciences Center
+1239 Medical Sciences Center, dscert@stat.wisc.edu

+Drop-in Advising is a set time where students can seek advising without scheduling an appointment.
+This is best for quick questions like reviewing academic course plans or graduation requirements.
 Students will be seen first-come, first-served and a wait of up to 10 minutes may be expected.
 Please have your 10-digit campus ID number ready for advisors.

 Drop-in hours are only for students who intend to declare or have questions about the Data Science certificate.
 Students switching from the Data Science certificate to Data Science major, should follow the declaration steps on the Data Science major page.